4ms/pcb-rules/How to Export a 3D model as a PDF.md

 **Note: You cannot have more than one dot "." in the name or else pdflatex chokes!
 Listen-Four-v1.2.wrl.u3d does not work, it has to be Listen-Four-v1-2.u3d**

 7) On the next screen make sure to check the "color" checkbox.
+Click Save.
+It might take 30 seconds or more

 8) You might see a .tex file created with the .u3d file.
 If not, use this (Change NAME-OF-THE-u3d-FILE.u3d to the actual file name):

 ```
 \documentclass[a4paper]{article}